sergei-svistunov/go-ssr/README.md

 - `webpack.config.js`: Webpack configuration for building static assets.
 - `webpack-assets.json`: Auto-generated file with asset information.

-## Static Asset Management
+## Static asset management

 GoSSR integrates with Webpack for managing JavaScript, CSS, and images using the `gossr-assets-webpack-plugin`.
 Key features include:

-- **JavaScript & Styles**: The plugin automatically includes `index.ts` and `styles.scss` as entry point dependencies if they exist in the directory.
+- **JavaScript & styles**: The plugin automatically includes `index.ts` and `styles.scss` as entry point dependencies if they exist in the directory.
-- **Image Management**: Images are copied to the `/static` folder, and their paths are updated to use hashed filenames.
+- **Image management**: Images are copied to the `/static` folder, and their paths are updated to use hashed filenames.
 For example:

 ```html
 <img src="./logo.png">